Definitions

 | Energy density | Energy released per unit volume of fuel | kJ cm⁻³ or MJ dm⁻³ |

-H₂ has the highest specific energy of any fuel (~142 MJ kg⁻¹) because it is so light, but an extremely low energy density because it is a gas at room temperature.
-Storing enough H₂ requires high-pressure tanks or cryogenic liquefaction.
+H₂ has the highest specific energy of any fuel (~142 MJ kg⁻¹) because of its minimal molar mass, but an extremely low energy density at ambient conditions because it is a low-density gas.
+Practical hydrogen storage requires heavy high-pressure tanks (700 bar) or cryogenic cooling (−253 °C).

 The Greenhouse Effect.
 Molecular Mechanism

-- Sun emits short-wavelength radiation (UV/visible) → passes through atmosphere
+- Sun emits short-wavelength radiation (UV and visible light) that passes through the atmosphere.

-- Earth's surface absorbs it, warms up, re-emits long-wavelength infrared radiation
+- Earth's surface absorbs solar radiation, warms up, and re-emits long-wavelength infrared (IR) radiation.

 Fuel Comparison